qkzk/fm/development.md

 - [ ] BUG: ssh sessions or whatever which can't create windows should try to ...
   - [x] dumb solution: check if user has x11 before spawning
   - [ ] better solution, don't create anything (use Option<ueberzug>) if user hasn't x11
-- [x] support other way of displaying image, sharing API :
+- [ ] support other way of displaying image, sharing API :
     Support for inline image protocol & ueberzug display of images.
 Detection is made at start.

+  - [ ] downscale large images with fast libs instead of letting ueberzug/terminal do the hard work
   - [x] ueberzug.
 Simplify, holds into an enum variant
   - [x] support [Inline Images protocol](https://iterm2.com/documentation-images.html)
     - [x] detect the terminal, default to ueberzug